32.37 Safeguarding Children and Young People Who May be Affected by Gang Activity

-This is not an exhaustive list and should be used as a guide, amended as appropriate in light of local knowledge of the risk factors in a particular area.
+This is not an exhaustive list and should be used as a guide, amended as appropriate considering local knowledge of the risk factors in a particular area.

 Referral and Assessment

-Any agency or practitioner who has concerns that a child may be at risk of harm as a consequence of gang activity should contact the Local Authority’s Children’s Social Care Service or police for the area in which the child is currently located.
+Any agency or practitioner who has concerns that a child may be at risk of harm due to OCG/gang activity should contact the Local Authority’s Children’s Social Care Service or police for the area in which the child is currently located.

-The Child and Family Assessment should be led by a qualified and experienced social worker.
+A qualified and experienced social worker should lead the Child and Family Assessment.
 As always, evidence and information sharing across all relevant agencies will be key.
-It may be appropriate for the social worker to be embedded in or work closely with, a team, which has access to ‘real time’ gang intelligence in order to undertake a reliable assessment.
-Careful involvement of parents or carers is required as they may be a useful source of information to assess the risk of harm but may condone their child’s involvement in gangs.
+It may be appropriate for the social worker to be embedded in or work closely with a team that has access to ‘real-time’ OCG/gang intelligence to undertake a reliable assessment.
+Careful involvement of parents or carers is required as they may be a useful source of information to assess the risk of harm but may condone their child’s involvement in OCGs/gangs.

 Practitioners should be aware that children who are Looked After by the Local Authority can be particularly vulnerable to becoming involved in gangs.
 There may be a need to review their Care Plan in light of this information and to provide additional support.

-Where there is a risk to the life of a child or the likelihood of Significant Harm, emergency action might be necessary to secure the immediate safety.
+Where there is a risk to a child's life or the likelihood of Significant Harm, emergency action might be necessary to secure the immediate safety.

-It is particularly important that girls and young women who have been sexually abused or exploited by gang members have access to appropriate support and counselling, in an environment where they feel safe and secure.
+Girls and young women who have been sexually abused or exploited by OCG/gang members must have access to appropriate support and counselling, in an environment where they feel safe and secure.

-An Osman Warning (a warning given following intelligence received about a threat to life) is so named after the Osman v United Kingdom (23452/94) ECHR 101 (28 October 1998) which placed a positive obligation on the authorities to take preventative measures to protect an individual whose life was at risk from the criminal acts of another individual.
+A Threat to Life Warning (previously known as Osman Warning) (a warning given following intelligence received about a threat to life) places a positive obligation on the authorities to take preventative measures to protect an individual whose life was at risk from the criminal acts of another individual.
 In the context of gangs, this may occur as a result of gang rivalry or because of an incident occurring within a young person’s own gang (for example, threatening to leave or refusing to commit an act of violence).
-Any Osman Warning should result in an automatic referral to Children’s Social Care, the initiation of a Strategy Discussion and consideration of the need for immediate safeguarding action, unless to do so would place the child at greater risk.
+Any Osman Warning should result in an automatic referral to Children’s Social Care, the initiation of a Strategy Discussion and consideration of the need for immediate safeguarding action unless to do so would place the child at greater risk.
 In these cases, the decision not to refer should be actively reviewed to allow a referral to Children’s Social Care to be made at an appropriate stage.

 Support and Interventions

 Support and interventions should be proportionate, rational and based on the child’s needs identified during assessment.
-The diagram on page 28 of the government guidance sets out the areas of intervention for the different tiers of need based on the risk factors identified.
-These will range from family-based/multi agency interventions, youth inclusion projects, peer mentoring to initiating Care Proceedings.
+These will range from family-based/multi-agency interventions, youth inclusion projects, peer mentoring to initiating Care Proceedings.